½ kg basmati rice

 Add all the spices along with a little water to prevent it from burning.
-Mix well.
+Stir well.
 When the water has dried Add ½ cup of water and add the meatballs carefully to it.
-Cover and allow cooking for about 10 minutes on medium flame to cook the meatballs.
+Cover and cook for about 10 minutes on medium flame to cook the meatballs.

 Simultaneously soak the rice in water for half an hour.

 Boil the rice with 1 tbs. of salt and ½ tbs. of lemon juice till it is ¾ cooked.
 Drain the water and keep it aside.

 Transfer a little rice to a pot and on top of that add some of the meat balls combo so as to make layers of rice and masala keeping rice layer at the bottom and top.

 Sprinkle on it a solution of Kewra, yellow food colour, 1 tsp. of sugar and a pinch of Saffron (Zafran) soaked in a tbs. of milk or water.